Qualified and Effective License Defense Before the Contractors

 The CSLB may deny a license application if it believes the applicant has failed to meet the qualifications for licensure.
 Common grounds for denial include insufficient work experience, criminal convictions, and prior license discipline.
 If your license application has been denied, you have a limited amount of time to appeal and request an administrative hearing.

 The license application process can be extremely stressful and protracted.
 You have invested a lot of time and money in preparing to be licensed.
-Gould & Hahn will guide you through this process and provide you with the confidence knowing you are being represented by experienced, compassionate, and knowledgeable counsel.
+The contractor’s license attorneys at Gould, Hahn, & Reinhardt will guide you through this process and provide you with the confidence knowing you are being represented by experienced, compassionate, and knowledgeable counsel.